Deye MQTT HA Plugin

 Install the plugin from the

-directory.
+pluginsdirectory.
 For details, see "How to start the docker container with custom plugins".

-—just restarting won’t apply your changes. -
+Remember to recreate the container after updatingconfig.env—just restarting won’t apply your changes. -

 In Home Assistant, install the Utility Meter integration.